swseighman/Native-Image-Workshop/3/README.md

 Let's explore an example application that consists of a few classes to better understand the implications of initialisation at `run-time` or `build-time` and how we can configure the initialisation strategy.

-Here's our program - you can create these files to follow along:
+Here's our program - you can create these files to follow along, create it in a file called, `Main0.java`:

 ![User Input](../images/noun_Computer_3477192_100.png)
 ![Java](../images/noun_java_825609_100.png)